-What happened to cobalt in Q1 2018?
+What happened to cobalt in Q2 2019?
 Our cobalt market update outlines key market developments and explores what could happen moving forward.

-Demand for cobalt, a key metal in the lithium-ion batteries used to power electric vehicles (EVs), is expected to surge in the next few years.
+However, demand for cobalt, a key metal in the lithium-ion batteries used to power electric vehicles (EVs), is still expected to surge in the long term.
+Many market participants continue to believe that demand will outstrip supply even if cobalt content in cathodes is reduced.

-Read on to learn what happened in the cobalt market in Q1 2018, including the main supply and demand dynamics and what market participants are expecting for the rest of the year.
+Read on to learn what happened in the cobalt market in Q2 2019, including the main supply and demand dynamics and what market participants are expecting for the rest of the year.

 Cobalt market update: Supply and demand